Network analysis of verbal communications in the novel The Master and Margarita by M.A.Bulgakov: Methods

-In a connected graph, closeness centrality (or closeness) of a node is a measure of centrality in a network, calculated as the reciprocal of the sum of the length of the shortest paths between the node and all other nodes in the graph.
-Thus, the more central a node is, the closer it is to all other nodes~\cite{Sabidussi1966}.
+In a connected graph, \emph{closeness centrality (or the closeness of a node)} is a measure of the centrality in a network, calculated as the reciprocal of the sum of the lengths of the shortest paths between the node and all other nodes in the graph.
+Thus, the more central a nodes is, the closer it is to all the other nodes~\cite{Sabidussi1966}.
+In our study, normalized closeness centrality is used~\cite{Freeman1978}.

-where $d_{j,i}$ is equal to the distance between the nodes $i$ and $j$.
-In our study, normalized closeness centrality is used.
+where $d_{j,i}$ is equal to the distance between the nodes $i$ and $j$, while $N$ is the number of nodes in the network.

-The degree of influence (eigenvector centrality) determines that the centrality of each node is the sum of the centrality values of the nodes to which it is connected.
+\emph{Eigenvector centrality} determines that the centrality of each node is the sum of the centrality values of the nodes to which it is connected.
 The eigenvector centrality is determined by the eigenvector associated with the largest eigenvalue of the adjacency matrix $\mathbf{A}$.
 Formally,~\cite{Newman2008}

 or, in matrix form,

 where $\mathbf{x}$ is the senior right eigenvector, while $\lambda$ is the greatest eigenvalue.